-In this short article, various
+In this short article, various components of this verse will be

-reader, to determine a more accurate meaning for yourself.
+more accurate meaning for yourself.
 A 'checklist' if you will,

 which you can use to run your own understanding or a translation

 through, to see if it works.

 I have also provided a basic rendering to allow analysis and

 reflection.
 Please familiarise yourself with the Quran study

 method used.
 To identify and study some of the words in

 more detail, you may click on the ones underlined: